 8. Snow Boarding

 We also go to Loon Mountain in New Hampshire, a full-scale vacation site with many more trails.
 Here is another article about an adult trip to nearby Bretton Woods in NH by RoarLoud.
 You can also snowshoe, snowmobile and cross-country ski.
 When we want to do these winter activities we head to Fox Carlton Pond in Maine where we stay in their beautiful small lodge and they schedule these excursions for us.
-RoarLoud also has a good article that gives ideas of where to do other winter sports here.
+RoarLoud also has an article that gives ideas of where to do other winter sports here.

 7. Try some cross country skiing.

-You can do some great cross country skiing right out side of your super cute Darby Field Inn, which was visited by The House of Maps.
+You can do some great cross country skiing right out side of your super cute room at Darby Field Inn, which was visited by The House of Maps.
 I have stayed there too and loved it.